 fermented plant juice

-This is a 25 min tutorial on creating Fermented Plant Juice (FPJ).
+CHA has documented this process in Humboldt County and created a video tutorial below for those interested in additional intricacies of utilizing Fermented Plant Juice (FPJ) for cannabis.
+This is a 25 min tutorial on creating FPJ.
 In this video we create an FPJ using flowering herbs in our environment.
 We also explore the nutrient and phyto-chemical contents of these flowering herbs and the methodologies to make a proper FPJ.

 fermenting procedure with em-1